jenkins-x/terraform-aws-eks-jx/README.md

       externalDNS: ${enable_external_dns}
 ```

-If you want to use a subdomain and have this script create and configure a new Hosted Zone with DNS delegation, you can provide the following variables:
+If you want to use a subdomain and have this module create and configure a new Hosted Zone with DNS delegation, you can provide the following variables:

-`subdomain`: This subdomain will be added to the apex domain.
-This will be configured in the resulting _jx-requirements.yml_ file.
+`subdomain`: This subdomain is added to the apex domain and configured in the resulting _jx-requirements.yml_ file.

-`create_and_configure_subdomain`: This flag will instruct the script to create a new `Route53 Hosted Zone` for your subdomain and configure DNS delegation with the apex domain.
+`create_and_configure_subdomain`: This flag instructs the script to create a new `Route53 Hosted Zone` for your subdomain and configure DNS delegation with the apex domain.

 By providing these variables, the script creates a new `Route 53` HostedZone that looks like `<subdomain>.<apex_domain>`, then it delegates the resolving of DNS to the apex domain.
 This is done by creating a `NS` RecordSet in the apex domain's Hosted Zone with the subdomain's HostedZone nameservers.

-This will make sure that the newly created HostedZone for the subdomain is instantly resolvable instead of having to wait for DNS propagation.
+This ensures that the newly created HostedZone for the subdomain is instantly resolvable instead of having to wait for DNS propagation.

 ### cert-manager
 <a id="markdown-cert-manager" name="cert-manager"></a>